adev3141/shell-buddy/README.md

 ## Usage

-Once installed, you can start using ShellBuddy by entering queries like so:
+Once installed, you can start using ShellBuddy by entering queries like:

 buddy how to undo the last commit